taichi-ishitani/rggen/README.md

 It will automatically generate source code for control registers in a SoC design, e.g. RLT, UVM RAL model, from its register map document.
 Also RgGen is customizable so you can build your specific generate tool.

+## Ruby

+RgGen is written in the [*Ruby*](https://www.ruby-lang.org/en/about/) programing language and supports version 2.0 or later.
+If you don't have above version of Ruby, you need to install the Ruby at first.
+To install the Ruby, see [this page](https://www.ruby-lang.org/en/downloads/).

 ## Installation

 To install RgGen and required libraries, use the following command: